- More about Monomers

 Carbohydrates consist of sugars and their polymers, the polysaccharides.
 You know what sugars are (and I’ll expand on their chemistry below).
 The polysaccharides include starch, found in bread, pasta, rice, and potatoes; and cellulose, which makes up plant fiber.

 Carbohydrates are rich in food energy.
 Every gram of carbohydrate has about four food calories.
 You can see this in the food label for Karo pancake syrup, which is made up of sugar (mostly the monosaccharide fructose) and other carbohydrates (mostly soluble starch).
-Four tablespoons, or 60 mL, provides you with 240 food calories.
-Since those 60 mL weigh 63 grams, that’s pretty close to the approximation of 4 calories/gram of carbohydrate (63 grams X 4 calories/gram = 252 calories).
+Four tablespoons, or 60 mL, provide you with 240 food calories.
+Since that 60 mL weighs 63 grams, that’s pretty close to the approximation of 4 calories/gram of carbohydrate (63 grams X 4 calories/gram = 252 calories).

 To put that in context, you need about 15 food calories to maintain every pound of body weight.
 That means that if you weighed 150 pounds, you would need about 2250 calories to meet your energy needs.
 Ten servings of corn syrup (40 tablespoons = 2½ cups, = 0.47 liters) would get you there (though, as we’ll see below, that would not be good for you).

-In addition to providing us with food energy, carbohydrates, particularly as monosaccharides, show up as parts of other molecules.
-You’ll see monosaccharides as important pieces of molecules like DNA, the molecule of heredity, or ATP, the moment to moment energy currency used in cells.
+In addition to providing us with food energy, carbohydrates, particularly monosaccharides, show up as parts of other molecules.
+You’ll see monosaccharides as important pieces of molecules like DNA, the molecule of heredity, or ATP, the moment-to-moment energy currency used in cells.